IrreverenceEngine/IRMC/README.md

 * TODO:
     - [ ] Remove duplicate points in brush convex hulls.
     - [ ] Automatic culling of non-transparent faces blocking each other.
-    - [ ] Write Texture Info to .irbm files.
+    - [x] Write Texture Info to .irbm files.
+    - [ ] Make documentation on .irbm file format.